 One, the brim is longer, naturally providing more shade against the sun.
 Two, these styles, going back to their military origins, tend to have a chinstrap.
 Three, while the general design is flexible, more techy versions sport mesh paneling or vents over eyelets to improve air circulation for long hours outdoors.

-While they might resemble a cross between a helmet and a cowboy hat, this less-structured style originally designed to keep the wearer cool outdoors in intense heat has a downward-sloped brim, a higher crown, and a dent down the center, borrowing multiple attributes from popular men’s dress hats.
+While they might resemble a cross between a helmet and a cowboy hat, this less-structured style was originally designed to keep the wearer cool outdoors in intense heat.
+It has a downward-sloped brim, a higher crown, and a dent down the center, borrowing multiple attributes from popular dress types of hats for men.

 Men’s Winter Hats

 The quintessential knit cap, beanies today are also found in fleece or are lined for an extra degree of warmth.
 Either way, its composition is meant to keep the wearer’s body heat close, while offering coverage over the forehead and ears against the cold, if needed.
 While still practical, beanies have been adopted by skate and streetwear scenes for their comfort and adaptably slouchy fit.